 Our regulatory priorities

 The NDIS Commission works to make sure NDIS participants receive safe, high-quality supports and services.
-We set regulatory priorities based on areas of greatest risk for people with disability and the NDIS.
+We set regulatory priorities based on areas of greatest risk for people with disability, and the integrity of the NDIS.

 Image

-• As a human rights regulator, we prioritise and promote safe, high-quality services that support dignity, inclusion and remove barriers to people with disability fully joining in society.
+• As a human rights-focused regulator, we promote safe, high-quality services that uphold dignity, foster inclusion and remove barriers to people with disability.

 Image